sebringj/pemmican/README.md

 Just like its namesake, the legendary survival food, our "pemmican" module delivers the essentials—public/private key generation, PEM conversion, data signing and verification—without any of the bloat.

-## Why Choose Pemmican?

-- **Compact:** Just as pemmican condensed vital sustenance into a small package, our module compresses complex crypto functionality into digestible, easy-to-use methods.
-- **Efficient:** Every function in "pemmican" is optimized for performance.
-It's like getting your daily dose of crypto-vitamins in one go—no filler, all killer.

 ## Getting Started

 ### Generating a Key Pair